Ray J And Princess Love Announce The Birth Of Their Daughter Melody Love Norwood

 “I love you Princess, get ready for our journey baby!”

-Ray J and Princess’ daughter weighed in at exactly 7 pounds and was 19 and a quarter inches long.
+Ray J and Princess’ daughter weighed in at exactly seven pounds and was 19 and a quarter inches long.
 Ray J said that this is one of the most incredible experiences of his life, according to Radar.
 The R&B singer said that he is happy that his daughter has arrived and he cannot wait to begin life as a father.

+I just wanna say to you @princesslove I LOVE YOU! im so Proud.
+This has been life Changing for me.
+To watch you go thru all of this for us to have this beautiful Ángel!
+I have so much more respect for u in so Many new ways- you have humbled me to the highest level- if I ever doubted you or didnt show it I am so so sorry!
+You are my heart and soul!
+I will always be there for you 4LIFE! and even in heaven!!!
+THANK YOU THANK YOU THANK YOU- and to all the women who have been down this journey I love and respect you- and I promise to show that! and to my beautiful wife this is just the beggining of the best time in our life!!! you are my true soulmate and I love you soooooo much!! #NewParents #BabyLove @rayjnprincess

 In March, Ray J’s sister Brandy and his mother, Sonja Norwood, decided to skip Ray J and Princess‘ ice-cream themed baby shower.
 It was reported by People that Ray J’s sister’s and mother’s absence from his special event was due to a disagreement involving Princess.

 Brandy said that she couldn’t make the baby shower because she had to perform at a show that she previously made a commitment to, according to VH1.

 The singer said that she really wanted to attend the baby shower, but she was unable to attend because of her schedule.
 Brandy did not have an answer as to why her mother didn’t attend Princess and Ray J’s event to welcome their first child.

 “I really wanted to be at the baby shower.
 I had a show, so that happened.
 I know my mom would just not not show up to the baby shower.
 There was something there that I just…I don’t really ask about.
 You know, families get into it all the time.”